denesakin/DR-dentist-booking/README.md

 ## Purpose
 The purpose of this application is to create a webapp that handles booking dentist appointments and searching for clinics.
 These clinics will be visualized through an interactive map.
 Team of 6 members worked on this project, which was a part of DIT355 Mini Project: Distributed Systems Development in University of Gothenburg & Chalmers.

+(Please note that this and other repos below are reuploads from my GitLab school account, for the sake of showing the source code.
+Potential problems may occur when trying to build and run the project)

 ## The relevant resources are as follows:
 ## Repositories:
 ### Clinic Registry